bealsa/final-bealsa/README.md

 # final-bealsa

+Special requirements/packages: API key for OMDb, Plotly, and Flask

 Records are retrieved from IMDb and OMDb and 20 records are stored in a sql database file.

 When the python file is executed, the Flask technology creates a link for the user to open in the browser.